ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 - Users need to receive an email with the order confirmation

 **Expected Results**
-- Navigate to the shopping bag page and complete an order
+- Navigate to the OrderSheet page and complete an order
 - You will see checkout success page with your order details
 - You will also receive an email with your order details